marcomq/nimview/README.md

 The target of this project was to have a simple, ultra lightweight cross platform, cross programming language UI layer for desktop, cloud and moblile applications.
 Nimview applications have just a few MB in static executable size and are targeted to be easy to write, easy to read, stable and easy to test.
 The RAM consumption of basic Nimview applications is usually less than 20 MB.

-This project is mostly a wrapper of two other great Nim projects: [Webview](https://github.com/oskca/webview) and [Jester](https://github.com/dom96/jester)
+This project is mostly a wrapper of another great Nim projects: [Webview](https://github.com/oskca/webview)

-While Webview is used to display HTML as a simple desktop window, Jester is used as a webserver to serve the HTML to a browser.
-Nimview is just an interface to interact with Nim/C/C++/Python code from UI Javascript in the same way for Webview desktop applications and Jester web applications.
+While Webview is used to display HTML as a simple desktop window, nim AsyncHttpServer is used as a webserver to serve the HTML to a browser.
+Nimview is just an interface to interact with Nim/C/C++/Python code from UI Javascript in the same way for Webview desktop applications and web applications.
 There is also a specific Android project to interact with android applications [here](https://github.com/marcomq/nimview_android).

 Technically, the UI layer will be completely HTML/CSS/JS based and the back-end should be using either Nim, C/C++ or Python code directly.
 Nim mostly acts as a "glue" layer as it can create python and C libraries easily.
 As long as you write Nim code, you might integrate the code in C/C++, Python or even Android.